 But his love for teaching has been the glue that has held his career together.
 Besides teaching the required classes, Baroni has worked with 32 undergraduate students in his laboratory and in the field, teaching them through Independent Study and Independent Research projects ranging from basic field observation/collections techniques for biodiversity studies to laboratory related studies in light microscopy, electron microscopy, DNA extraction, PCR amplification, gel electrophoresis, histochemistry, fungal pathology of insects, fungal ecology, lichenology, etc. He must be pretty decent at exciting and engaging his students since he has been given a SUNY Chancellor's Award for Excellence in Teaching (1990) and more recently honored with the Dr. Rozanne Brooks Dedicated Teaching Award (2002) from SUNY Cortland.
 He has also received a SUNY Chancellor's Recognition Award for Exemplary Contributions to Research and Scholarship (2003) and a College at Cortland Excellence in Research Award (2002).
 Baroni is passionate when he defends the thesis that excellence in teaching cannot happen without excellence in scholarship, the one nutures the other.

 Dr. Baroni's involvement with the Mycological Society of America, an international organization dedicated to the study of fungi from all scientific pursuits, has also played a major role in his professional life.
-He has served as Chairperson on several committees for the Society, as Treasurer, Vice President and in 2001-2002 as the President of the MSA.
+He has served as chair for several committees for the Society, as Treasurer, Vice President and in 2001-2002 as the President of the MSA.
 He is very proud of that honor, since the post is an elected one from the 1200 members world wide, and the Presidency usually is bestowed upon an individual from a large Ph.D. granting University.
 Dr. Baroni appears to have been the first MSA President to serve the society from a solely undergraduate institution.

 So how did he end up on that highest peak in Belize collecting his favorite organisms?
 He claims he was just lucky and in the right place at the right time.
 However he also admits that when he came to a branch in the road of life, he always was attracted to the more difficult path, it just seemed more interesting.
 And as he savored that tasty La Gloria Cubana, he realized that life has so many options, it is up to the individual to choose those that challenge and reward one with the most satisfaction for hard work well done.